Why haven’t I heard about this before?

 How can I support the event?

-Donate on the day, buy a ‘solidarity price’ ticket, or offer to volunteer for us by sending us an email.
+Publicise the event, donate on the day, buy a ‘solidarity ticket’, or offer to volunteer for us by sending an email to volunteers [at].

 Are events like this worthwhile?

 We think so.
 We know of one project in Australia, the ‘Freedom of Species’ Animal Protection radio show that was inspired by the forum.
 A similar event, the International Animal Rights Gathering, was held in Suza, northern Italy in 2010, shortly afterwards Rome saw an anti-vivisection demonstration with approximately 10’000 participants.
 The forum organisers believe that the Australian movement will benefit from greater networking and cooperation and the forum aims to do just that.

 We ask everyone to register at 08:30 on both days.
 Otherwise you will be creating extra work for an already stressed team.
 We prefer if people stay for the whole weekend.
 Why?
 This is because the main goal of the event is to foster cooperation between Australian activists, and discussions during breaks and lunches are as (or more) important than the formal workshops.
 Please stay through the event and help to foster a community event!

 I bought a ticket, but I cannot attend, can I get a refund?

 Refunds are available, minus booking fee, up to the end of September.